Amber Brown (fighter): Invicta

 For her Invicta debut, Brown was scheduled to fight Liz McCarthy at Invicta FC 9: Honchak vs. Hashi.
 She won the fight by split decision.

 Brown was scheduled to fight Catherine Costigan at Invicta FC 13: Cyborg vs. Van Duin.
 She won the fight by a first round submission.

 Brown was scheduled to fight Shino VanHoose at Invicta FC 15: Cyborg vs. Ibragimova.
 Brown won the fight by a first-round guillotine choke.

 Her three fight winning streak earned Brown the chance to challenge the reigning Invicta Atomweight champion Ayaka Hamasaki, at Invicta FC 16: Hamasaki vs. Brown.
 Hamasaki won the fight by a third-round armbar submission.

 Brown was next scheduled to fight Ashley Yoder at Invicta FC 20: Evinger vs. Kunitskaya.
 Brown lost the fight by a second round submission.
 Brown was scheduled to fight Ashley Cummins at Invicta FC 22: Evinger vs. Kunitskaya II.
 Cummins won the fight by unanimous decision, extending Brown's losing streak to three fights.

 Brown snapped her losing streak at Invicta FC 26: Maia vs. Niedzwiedz, submitting Tessa Simpson with an armbar, 50 seconds into the fight.

 Brown was scheduled to fight Alesha Zappitella at Invicta FC 33: Frey vs. Grusander II.
 Zappitella won the fight by unanimous decision.

 Brown participated in the Invicta Phoenix Series 1 strawweight tournament.
 She was scheduled to face Sharon Jacobson in the quarterfinals, as a late replacement for Mizuki Inoue, who was pulled from the card due to weigh-cut complications.
 Jacobson won the fight by unanimous decision.

 Brown was scheduled to fight a rematch with Sharon Jacobson at Invicta FC: Phoenix Series 3.
 Brown later withdrew from the bout for undisclosed reasons.

 Post Invicta

 After three years away from MMA, Brown was scheduled to make her return and debut for LFA against Pauline Macias in July 2022.
 Brown withdrew from the fight after her daughter became ill.

-Brown was scheduled to fight veteran Celine Haga on March 11, 2023 for Fight World MMA.
+Brown was scheduled to fight veteran Celine Haga on March 11, 2023, for Fight World MMA.
 However the day before the event, Haga withdrew due to illness and the bout was cancelled.

+Brown made her debut in LFA against Marnic Mann at LFA 157 on April 21, 2023, with Brown losing the fight via unanimous decision.